Sahil-Chhabra-09/Facebook-Prophet/README.md

 Predicting Future Product Prices Using Facebook Prophet<br>
 [DataSet Link](https://drive.google.com/file/d/1Ri3ao9dkNXO8eK8U-hV_rk0Gz7zbe4Uk/view?usp=share_link)

+About Fb's Prophet:
+* It is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly and daily seasonality, plus holdiay effects
+* It works best with time series that have strong seasonal effects and several seasons of historical data

+Tasks Performed:
-Task 1: Project Overview
+1. Project Overview

-Task 2: Import Libraries and datasets
+2. Imported Libraries and datasets

-Task 3: Explore dataset
+3. Explored dataset

-Task 4: Prepare the data for Facebook Prophet
+4. Prepared the data for Facebook Prophet

-Task 5: Understand the theory and intuition behind Facebook prophet
+5. Understood the theory and intuition behind Facebook prophet

-Task 6: Develop model and make predictions - Part A

-Task 7: Develop model and make predictions - Part B
+6. Developed model and made predictions